zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 Index identifying the end of the series of events to return

 **Response**
 The response includes a status code and a response body containing multiple serialized events.
+See examples for specifics.

 #### Examples